bulwark-crypto/Bulwark-KB/docs/Guides/Masternode-Installation.md

 **PLEASE NOTE**: Do not choose the advanced installation option unless you have experience with Linux and know what you are doing.
 Advanced mode  will install your masternode under a non-root user called "bulwark" instead of root, so you need to know what that means and how to log in as a different user under Linux.
 If you don't, things will not work as expected and the Bulwark team CANNOT help you - you will have to restart the installation.

-Follow the instructions on screen.
+Follow the instructions the script presents you with.

 After the basic installation is done, the wallet will sync.
 You will see the following message: